Dexalot/dexalot-docs/docs/contracts/PortfolioBridge.md

 Overriden by PortfolioBridgeSub

 **Dev notes:** \
-Tresholds not checked in the Mainnet.
-Neither for Incoming nor outgoing.
+Tresholds are not checked in the Mainnet neither for Incoming nor outgoing messages.
-But both are checked in the subnet.
+But they are checked in the subnet for both.

 ```solidity:no-line-numbers
 function checkTreshholds(struct IPortfolio.XFER) internal virtual returns (bool)